von-berlichingen/node-examples/web-applications-with-node/README.md

 * Accepting user input from forms
 * Securing applications with HTTPS

 Like most modules in Node's core, the http module favors simplicity.
-High-lever "sugar" APIS are left for third-party frameworks, such as Connect or Express, that greatly simplify the web application building process.
+High-lever "sugar" APIs are left for third-party frameworks, such as Connect or Express, that greatly simplify the web application building process.